poudelananda/NBA/README.md

 What is being worked on:
  * NLP model from different sources to identify topics that are being talked about regarding a specific player.
- * Improving the regression model for better accuracy.
+ * Creating a regression model.